 Length of Program: 1 year (Senior Year Only) 1/2 of the day.

 Tuition: Twin Rivers pays all CTE course tuition.
-Student pays fees from VU only.
+Student pays fees and outside cost.

-Additional Fees in addition to the VU Fees (student responsibility):
+Additional Cost in addition to the VU Fees (student responsibility):

-Verified Credentials – $120.00 (Application Drug Screen, Background and Medical Records Management)
+Verified Credentials – $120.00 (Drug Screen, Background and Medical Records Management)

 State Licensure/Background – $100.00

 Books/Scrubs – $400-500 (varies if buying new or used books)